ymanshur/portfolio/2024_privy_tour_agent.md

 ### Capabilities Demonstrated

-- Proficient in <b>redesigning microservices architectures</b>, enhancing service choreography to boost communication efficiency and system reliability.
+- Proficient in <b>redesigning microservices architecture</b>, enhancing service choreography to boost communication reliability and system maintainability.
-- Experienced in designing and <b>implementing internal API Gateways</b> to centralize API management, strengthening security and maintainability.
+- Experienced in designing and <b>implementing API Gateways</b> to centralize API management, strengthening security and maintainability.
 - Adept at integrating observability tools like <b>Datadog</b> to enable thorough system monitoring and performance insights.
 - Knowledgeable in implementing compliance measures to <b>protect Personally Identifiable Information (PII)</b> and ensure regulatory adherence.